dirkpetersen/dptests/aider/README.md

 AIDER_EDITOR_MODEL=bedrock/us.anthropic.claude-3-7-sonnet-20250219-v1:0
 ```

-you will end up using multiple .env files with different configurations
+In the future you will end up using multiple .env files with different configurations.

-Now enter a git repository in which you launch aider (e.g. in the VS Code Terminal)
+Now enter a git repository in which you launch aider (e.g. in the VS Code Terminal).
+If you don't want to
+enter --env-file on the CLI you can also edit an '.env' file at the root of your git repository to track
+which LLMs were used for this code.

 ```
-aider --env-file ~/.aider.deep.env
+aider --env-file ~/.aider.aws.env

 ───────────────────────────────────────────────────────────────────────────────────────────────
 Aider v0.82.2